Fazendaaa/Succubus/docs/README.md

 The possibilities are endless, you can take a look at [Docker Hub](https://hub.docker.com/search?type=image) to look at more community driven options or you can even roll up your sleeves and make your own language more accessible to other trough this -- *or even use a non public available technology just fine because Succubus works the best to help you out, even in a protective corporative environment*

-And making the [Project Manifest](#project-manifest) a many-to-one way of development, you can rise your productiveness without having to worry about the context-switching overhead related to
+And making the [Project Manifest](#project-manifest) a many-to-one way of development, you can rise your productiveness without having to worry about the context-switching overhead related to it.

 ## Possibilities